chancehudson/evmmax-poseidon/README.md

 # evmmax-poseidon

-This repo estimates the gas cost of implementing PoseidonT3 over the `alt_bn128` curve.
+This repo estimates the gas cost of implementing PoseidonT3 over the `alt_bn128` curve using [EIP-6690 (EVMMAX)](https://eips.ethereum.org/EIPS/eip-6690).

 ## Result